 The visa application process will be started after the University of Twente has received the tuition fees.
 Please have a look at the deadlines for more information.
-Dutch law classifies pre-master's students as master's students.
-Pre-master's students are therefore required to pay the full tuition fees for one study year applicable to the chosen Master's programme in advance.
-The difference between pre-master fee and full master fee, will be refunded by the University of Twente.
+Pre-master's students are required to pay the fee for the pre-master's programme in advance.

 Transfer minor as 'free' pre-master's programme

 If you choose to fit your pre-master's programme into your bachelor's programme, then you can avoid paying any additional costs; after all you are already paying tuition for your current bachelor's programme.
 For all intents and purposes, the pre-master's programme is 'free' in this case.
 Would you like to know if you can take up the pre-master's programme as part of the minor for your bachelor's programme?
 Check the information for university of applied sciences (HBO) students and university students on transfer options during your bachelor's programme.